thehafenator/MouseGestures/README.md

 ## **Getting Started**
-Download the source code, unzip, and right click 'MouseGestures Example' to open in an editor.
+Download the source code, unzip, and right click 'MouseGestures.ahk' to open in an editor.
 This will let you view the gestures/change them.
-The dependences listed below are in the folder relative to the 'MouseGestures Examples.ahk' file, so you should be able to double click it test out the gestures.
+The dependences listed below are in the folder relative to the 'MouseGestures.ahk' file, so you should be able to double click it test out the gestures.
 **Required Files:**
 ```ahk
 #Requires AutoHotkey v2.0